833-483-7477

 Some specific signs of electrolyte imbalances include:

-• Magnesium: Signs of low magnesium levels include muscle cramps, muscle spasms, weakness and other symptoms that are similar to the signs of low potassium or calcium.
-High levels of magnesium may cause breathing problems, low blood pressure and heart issues.
+• Magnesium: Signs of low magnesium levels include muscle cramps, spasms, weakness, and other symptoms that are similar to the signs of low potassium or calcium.
+High levels of magnesium may cause breathing problems, low blood pressure, and heart issues.

 Other general symptoms of an electrolyte imbalance include: